-If a network provider is terminated without cause from our network while you are undergoing an active course of treatment, you may request to continue treatment until the treatment is complete or for 90 days, whichever is shorter, at in-network cost-sharing rates under the plan.
-However, after the provider's contract is terminated, the provider can bill you for amounts in excess of the in-network allowed amounts under the plan.
-For this purpose of requesting this continuity of care, an active course of treatment is defined as:
+If a network provider is terminated without cause from our network while you are undergoing an active course of treatment or you are a continuing care patient, you may request to continue treatment until the treatment is complete or for 90 days, whichever is shorter, at in-network cost-sharing rates under the plan.
+After the provider's contract is terminated, the provider cannot bill you for amounts in excess of the in-network allowed amounts under the plan.
+For this purpose of requesting this continuity of care, an active course of treatment or a continuing care patient is defined as:

-- An ongoing course of treatment for a life-threatening condition that is a disease or condition for which likelihood of death is probable unless the course of the disease or condition is interrupted; - An ongoing course of treatment for a serious acute condition that is a disease or condition requiring complex ongoing care which you are currently receiving, such as chemotherapy, radiation therapy, or post-operative visits; - The second or third trimester of pregnancy, through the postpartum period; or - An ongoing course of treatment for a health condition for which your treating provider attests that discontinuing care by provider would worsen the condition or interfere with anticipated outcomes.
+- An ongoing course of treatment for a life-threatening condition that is a disease or condition for which likelihood of death is probable unless the course of the disease or condition is interrupted; - An ongoing course of treatment for a serious acute condition that is a disease or condition requiring complex ongoing care which you are currently receiving, such as chemotherapy, radiation therapy, or post-operative visits; - Pregnancy, through the postpartum period; - An ongoing course of treatment for a health condition for which your treating provider attests that discontinuing care by provider would worsen the condition or interfere with anticipated outcomes. - A course of institutional or inpatient care: or - A scheduled non-elective surgery, including receipt of post-operative care, with respect to such a surgery.